Is It Possible to Fax Over a WiFi Connection?

 Using an Online Fax Service with a Wi-Fi Connection

 To send fax using WiFi, you need to use an online fax service.
 These services let you fax over Internet using any connection at your disposal, and this includes all types of WiFi connections.
-You see, online faxing doesn’t work through a physical line and it doesn’t even need a machine other than your computer, tablet or phone
+You see, online faxing doesn’t work through a physical line and it doesn’t even need a machine other than your computer, tablet or phone.
+We recommend RingCentral Fax or eFax, with both you can start faxing with a 30 day free trial account.

 A service basically gives you an online fax number that is in charge of receiving faxes automatically.
 This number works over the Internet, so it doesn’t need any type of physical installation.
 All incoming fax is forwarded to the email account of your preference (although as you can see, we recommend receiving fax to Gmail!), from where you can read it, print it or download it as you see fit.
 The choice is entirely yours, you can choose to save paper if you lie to.